 Plus, you’ll receive up to $12 in monthly refunds for ATM fees other banks charge you when using your NBKC debit card.
 Your NBKC business checking account also includes unlimited transactions, mobile check deposit, online and mobile banking, and access to customer service in-person, over the phone or by email.

-Unlike NorthOne, NBKC does not have a wide network of integration apps; they do, however, offer a free business savings account that you can connect directly to your business checking account.
-This savings account also has no minimum opening deposit requirement and earns 0.10% APY.
+Unlike NorthOne, NBKC does not have a wide network of integration apps; they do, however, offer a free high-yield business savings account that you can connect directly to your business checking account.

 Therefore, for a NorthOne business banking alternative that’s not only free but also offers a free business savings account option as well, NBKC is a particularly worthwhile option to keep in mind.